 This means that either power stations need to be built very close to large deposits of coal, or that the coal needs to be shipped miles away to the nearest power station, which requires more power and ends up damaging the Earth even more.
 These methods of generating electricity can, therefore, be incredibly expensive, and the prices are due to keep on rising as the fuel shortage worsens.

-Unfortunately this also means that we will not be able to use our cars any more as we have not yet found a suitable method to run cars that works as efficiently as petroleum or that is not dangerous.
+Unfortunately, this also means that we will not be able to use our cars anymore as we have not yet found a suitable method to run cars that work as efficiently as petroleum or that is not dangerous.

 Once again, fossil fuels can damage the environment, this time in the form of oil spills.
 Huge tankers carrying oil from one place to another – at great cost and great risk – can sometimes crash or run aground and spill the content into the sea and on the nearby coast.